sandydoo/ember-is-mobile/README.md

 Naturally, you can still access isMobile in the browser using `window.isMobile`.

+## Upgrading

+This addon uses a blueprint to add `ismobilejs` to your app's dependencies using a blueprint.
+This step is necessary if you're using FastBoot.
+To get the latest version from the blueprint, run `ember g ember-is-mobile`.

 ## License

 ember-is-mobile is [MIT Licensed](https://github.com/sandydoo/ember-is-mobile/blob/master/LICENSE.md).

 ## Attribution

-Technical implementation for FastBoot support based on [ember-cli-moment-shim](https://github.com/jasonmit/ember-cli-moment-shim).
+Technical implementation for FastBoot inspired by [ember-cli-moment-shim](https://github.com/jasonmit/ember-cli-moment-shim).

 [embadge]: http://embadge.io/
 [ember-badge]: http://embadge.io/v1/badge.svg?start=1.0.0